 Standardize the Improvement Process

-One of the most difficult aspects of implementing an improvement methodology is spreading it across your entire organization.
+One of the most challenging aspects of implementing an improvement methodology is spreading it across your entire organization.
 Training alone will not be enough to ensure that everyone follows the desired approach correctly.
 Software solutions can provide an opportunity for error-proofing the improvement process.

-Through templates, reminders, and predetermined rules, you can enforce a specific approach to improvement.
+Through templates, reminders, dashboards, and predetermined rules, you can enforce a specific approach to improvement.
 Individuals will have no choice but to practice the steps as intended.
 Over time, this repeated practice will become the standard way your team approaches improvement.

 Create a Common Language

 Software can also help create a common language for your organization.
 It is not unusual, especially in larger organizations, for confusion to result from language variations.
 Words can have different meanings in different groups.
 Multiple words can describe the same thing.

 Improvement software can reduce this confusion by introducing a common language for everyone.
 Thus, individuals will all adjust to the same language as they use the common system.
 This can reduce the amount of time and energy wasted due to language-based confusion.

 What is the focus of your improvement efforts?
 Are you seeking cost savings?
 Time savings?
 Safety improvements?
 Are you looking for extensive, game-changing improvements or small incremental changes?
 What other improvement-related behaviors are you trying to foster in your employees?

 The software that your team uses will direct the focus of your improvement efforts and align individual activities with the organization's strategic objectives.
 The metrics tracked by your software and their presentation can influence the thinking of your team.
 It can encourage them to share and implement small ideas with a wide range of impact.
 When goals are aligned, decision-making is simplified, and conflicts are avoided.